-Figure 6 shows the modelled temperatures across the high strength beam from a vertical surface to the centre of the beam, across a section 250 mm below the top surface.
-The temperatures shown in Figure 6 occur at 20 hours after casting for each of the clinker cements assessed, which is when the maximum internal temperature occurs.
-In comparison with the results shown in Figure 5 for the large concrete block, Figure 6 shows that:
+Fig. 7 shows the modelled temperatures across the high strength beam from a vertical surface to the centre of the beam, across a section 250 mm below the top surface.
+The temperatures shown in Fig. 7 occur at 20 h after casting for each of the clinker cements assessed, which is when the maximum internal temperature occurs.
+In comparison with the results shown in Fig. 5 for the large concrete block, Fig. 7 shows that:

-- there is very little difference between the effects of clinker cements F and K in the maximum temperature profile obtained in the beam possibly because the "spike" of high heat rate shown by clinker cement K is of too short a duration to have a significant effect in this application where heat dissipation is more rapid; - the temperature difference between the surface and the centre of the beam is approximately 8 °C, which is significantly smaller than the corresponding value of approximately 18 °C obtained for the concrete block - Using clinker cement D results in a maximum temperature which is 6 °C lower than that obtained when using clinker cements F or K.
+• there is very little difference between the effects of clinker cements F and K in the maximum temperature profile obtained in the beam-possibly because the "spike" of high heat rate shown by clinker cement K is of too short a duration to have a significant effect in this application where heat dissipation is more rapid;

-Figure 6: Modelled temperatures across a central section of a concrete beam at the time when the maximum temperature occurs, for the three cement heat rates assessed
+Fig. 7.
+Modelled temperatures across a central section of a concrete beam at the time when the maximum temperature occurs, for the three cement heat rates assessed.